Learn2’s Drive the Flow Process & Workflow Improvement training program wins a Talent Development Excellence Award for being the Best

 Continuous Performance Improvement

 Participant.
 Participants left the Process Improvement experience ready to take charge.
-They acquired skills and learnt techniques which enabled them to evaluate and plan using grounded assessments.
+They acquired skills and learnt techniques which enabled them to evaluate and plan using grounded impact identifier.
 Each person left the program with their application exercise and immediately applied their new skills.
 30, 60, 90, and 120-day coaching checkpoints supported the application exercise.
 Results were reported back to the client on an ongoing basis.

 Participants seeked past the barriers and approach them in a new way.
 The workflow improvement program simply focused on both learning new skills to benefit the client AND skills to empower participants throughout their life.
 Participants reported a new appreciation of how to work effectively with others to achieve innovations.